Dom-888/Second-Milestone-Project/README.md

 1. **Landing Modal**
 Appears as soon as the user enters the site.
-	- _Ainmated Title_: A subtle animation distinguishes the title from other headers.
 	- _Introduction_: Show the user a brief description of the game.
 	- _Play Button_: Allows the user to start a new game.
 	- _Top Scores_: Allows the user to see his previous three top scores.